PundiAI/FunctionX-EGF/applications/inquiry_proposal_applicants/FoxGaming.md

 Milestone Tracking: After passing the vote successfully, FoxGaming will provide regular reports who we hired for the marketplace to the team.

 **Milestone 2 – development progress**
-Description: nft launchpad,  marketplace design 2.0, traffic on marketplace Milestone Tracking: After passing the vote successfully, FoxGaming will provide regular reports and submit the application for the nex tranche.
+Description: nft launchpad,  marketplace design 2.0, traffic on marketplace,  more updates.
-> ⚠️ At the inquiry stage, you will only need to fill the template up to this part.
-[Development status](egf-proposal-form.md#development-status) will help us understand your needs better and help us provide better assistance to you beyond financial support.
+Milestone Tracking: After passing the vote successfully, FoxGaming will provide regular reports and submit the application for the nex tranche.